 Of course, we hope that you all reached your fundraising goals in 2022.
 But we know this is not a reality for many organizations.

-So, if you came up short of your goals, or want to set the bar a little higher next year, here are some little things you can do that will make a big difference in your ability to raise money and change the world!
+So, if you came up short of your goals, or just want to set the bar a little higher next year, here are some little things you can do that will make a big difference in your ability to raise money and change the world!

 Let’s be honest.
 You’re going to have a hard time raising money online if your website looks like it was designed in 2005.

 Mobile users will leave as soon as they land on your site if they have to pinch, zoom, and scroll to navigate.
-You’re basically turning away potential donors before they even have a chance to know what your nonprofit is all about!
+You’re turning away potential donors before they even have a chance to know what your nonprofit is all about!

-So, if you think you could have raised more in December, pull up your nonprofit’s website on your smartphone and try to get a feel for the donor’s experience.
-You might find you have some work to do!
+If you think you could have raised more in December, pull up your nonprofit’s website on your smartphone and get a feel for the donor’s experience.

 Put yourself in the donor’s shoes.